nevindnl/chess/README.md

 end
 ```

-Boards are scored using a simple, weighted differential of the pieces on either side, plus or minus a penalty for being in check ([-100, 100]).
+Boards are scored using a simple, weighted sum of the pieces on either side, plus or minus a value for check (scores in [-100, 100]).
 Checkmate returns sentinel scores (-101, 101).

 ```Ruby
 # Game#score